-The initial capital for all scenarios is the same, as they are based on the assumption the designs and permitting would follow the construction and initial operation of the Proposed Project.
+The initial capital for all scenarios is the same, as they are based on the assumption that the designs and permitting would follow the construction and initial operation of the Proposed Project.
 The sustaining capital and operating costs were developed for each scenario.
-The variations in both capital and operating costs for each expansion scenario are driven primarily by the timing of the implementation, and to a lesser extent by amount of pre-stripping, waste disposal, and water management activities for of both the open pit mine mining as well as TSF.
+The variations in both capital and operating costs for each expansion scenario are driven primarily by the timing of the implementation, and to a lesser extent by amount of pre-stripping, waste disposal, and water management activities for both the open pit mine as well as the TSFs.

 A summary of the potential expansion scenario production information is presented in Table 24-1 and the cost summary information is presented in Table 24-2.
 The methodology for estimating the capital and operating costs for the potential expansion scenarios are the same as described in Section 21.
+Production data includes all production, whether payable in the spot market under the Royalty Agreement to third party metal stream partners, or payable as a smelter deduction.